Meet The Board

 Louisa McClurg – LLB BCOM GDLP GRAD DIP COMPANY SECRETARIAL PRACTICE

-Louisa is a Partner at Minter Ellison Lawyers and was appointed to the Board in 2014.
+Louisa is a Senior Legal Counsel at Minter Ellison Lawyers and was appointed to the Board in 2014.

 'I am honoured to contribute to an organisation that is entrusted by many to support the Mary Potter Hospice in the delivery of an amazingly dignified, respectful and compassionate contribution to the end of life process for both patients and families.
 An appropriate mix of skills, experience and passion is required to guide, consult and protect that mission and hence the reason for giving my time as a member of The Mary Potter Foundation Board.'